KrzysztofBorowiecki/Generic-Oracle-Entity-Xml-Serializer/README.md

 `Scaffold-DbContext "Data Source=(DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCP)(HOST=192.168.1.145)(PORT=1522)))(CONNECT_DATA=(SID=orcltp)));User ID=s9999;Password=s9999"    Oracle.EntityFrameworkCore`

-All what you have to do is change your address, user Id and password.
+All you have to do is change your address, user ID, and password.

-Then you have to change calls of SerializeXml, DeserializeDataFromXml, UpdateDb methods
+Then you have to change calls of SerializeXml, DeserializeDataFromXml, UpdateDb methods.

-Last step is prepare each entity class like in project.
+The last step is to prepare each entity class like in the project.
 So you have to add decorators:

 - `[XmlType("Country")]` (this example is for Country entity)
 - `[XmlIgnore]`

-and add public constructor without parameters.
+And add a public constructor without parameters.

 ### Usage: